NBC Tower: Other tenants

 CBS Media Ventures' Chicago branch is located in Suite 2910.

+The University of Chicago has classrooms, study spaces and a student lounge on the 28th floor of the NBC Tower for some of its graduate programs.

 Former tenants

 From the tower's opening to 2006, WMAQ/WSCR radio studios were also located in the building.
 The stations relocated.

-The tower was also the world headquarters of Navistar International until 2000 when the company announced plans to relocate to west suburban Lisle, Illinois.
+The tower was also the world headquarters of Navistar International until 2000, when the company announced plans to relocate to west suburban Lisle, Illinois.

 Shows recorded

 In addition to housing these entities, the studios have been home to the following shows: